go-flutter-desktop/go-flutter/README.md

 - Mouse-over/hovering
 - Mouse-buttons
 - RawKeyboard events (through `RawKeyEventDataLinux` regardless of the platform)
+- Distribution format (windows-msi, mac-dmg, linux-appimage, and more)
+- Cross-compiling using docker :whale:

 Are you missing a feature?
 [Open an issue!](https://github.com/go-flutter-desktop/go-flutter/issues/new)